This article is part of the Why Couples Fight Series

 Snarky’s modern use has softened and shifted in meaning to mean “sarcastic, impertinent, or irreverent.”
 This word can have great utility in describing an objection to early-onset mild irritation or low-grade contempt.

 “Hey, I’m sorry I said that.
-It was kinda snarky.”
-Or “Hey, I think the way we’re talking right now is kinda turning into a snark fest.
+It was kind of snarky.”
+Or “Hey, I think the way we’re talking right now is kind of turning into a snark fest.
 Can we slow down a bit?”

 I don’t mean to digress.
 My point is that words matter.